 Technology Research, Education, and Opinion (TREO) Talks sessions will provide attendees a platform to present their research ideas, IT/IS education ideas, or opinion papers covering any area of the Information Systems (IS) or Information Technology (IT) fields.
 Each TREO Talk author will present their Talk, followed by a Q&A discussion session with the audience.
 TREO submissions are in the form of a one-page abstract (approx. 500 words) that will be editorially-reviewed to ensure that they are IT/IS related, appropriate in nature, and of sufficient quality.

 Workshops provide professional development opportunities for IS academics, researchers, and practitioners.
 Both one-day and partial-day sessions will be accommodated.
 Proposals can be directed toward any topic that may be of interest to conference attendees or IS practitioners.
+Workshops can be offered in the time blocks from 8-10 am and 3-5 pm, August 10-14th.
+They will also be recorded and archived.
+Given the unique circumstances, after you submit a proposal, additional details that may need to be worked out will be handled by discussion with the workshop committee.
 Workshops are considered Pre-Conference activities and can be proposed as a full-day session on Wednesday August 12th (8 hours).
 Partial-day sessions of 2, 4 or 6 hours can be proposed for Wednesday August 12th or Thursday August 13th.
 Click here for more information on submitting a workshop proposal.

 All submissions must be made via the AMCIS 2020 PCS submission system.
 After creating an account and logging on to the PCS site, the author(s) should go to the “Author Center” to submit their Fully-Completed Research papers, Emergent Research Forum papers, Professional Development Symposia, TREO talks, or Panel Proposals.
 Specifically: